 - 3 Here’s how costs will be divided for a procedure with a MBS payment amount of $100

 - 4 What is Extras Cover?

-- 5 What are Some Important Differences Between Hospitals Cover and Extras Cover?
+- 5 Important Differences Between Hospital Cover and Extras Cover

 - 6 How Much Will LHC Cost You?